byemaxx/MetaX/Docs/MetaX_Cookbook.md

 ### 1. Results from MAG Workflow

-The peptide results use Metagenome-assembled genomes (MAGs) as the reference database for protein searches, e.g., MetaLab-MAG and other databases like MGnify.
+The peptide results use Metagenome-assembled genomes (MAGs) as the reference database for protein searches, e.g., MetaLab-MAG, MetaLab-DIA and other workflows wich using MAG databases like MGnify or customized MAGs Database.

 - Annotate the peptide to Operational Taxa-Functions (OTF) Table before analysis using the <u>Peptide Annotator</u>.